JesrellF/api-automation-test/README.md

   npm test
 ```

-*You can generate report as an HTML*
+*You can generate report as an HTML and view it by clicking the mochawesome.html
+generated in mochawesome-report*
 ```bash
   npm test -- --reporter mochawesome
 ```